 - Matters related to the competition shall be decided through consensus by the refereeing officials of the pertinent contest, under the direction of the Technical Assistant and if necessary, the Referee Chairman for the event. - 2.
-Matters which are not related to a specific contest shall be decided by the USAT Executive Director or his/her proxy. - 3.
-Matters and situations not covered by these competition rules will be resolved by precedents, interpretation, and the rules set forth by the USAT and the WTF: - 3.1 If the situation is covered by the USAT or WTF rules, the Chairman of the Competition Supervisory Board will make final rulings. - 3.2 If the situation is not covered by the USAT or WTF rules, the Executive Director of the USAT (or his/her appointed delegate) will make the final ruling after a joint meeting of the Competition Supervisory Board members and other involved committee members.
+Matters which are not related to a specific contest shall be decided by the USATKD Executive Director or his/her proxy. - 3.
+Matters and situations not covered by these competition rules will be resolved by precedents, interpretation, and the rules set forth by USATKD and WT. - 3.1 If the situation is covered by USATKD or WT rules, the Chairman of the Competition Supervisory Board will make final rulings. - 3.2 If the situation is not covered by USATKD or WT rules, the Executive Director of USATKD (or his/her appointed delegate) will make the final ruling after a joint meeting of the Competition Supervisory Board members and other involved committee members.